pessini/moby-bikes/docs/_docs/milestones-results/challenges.md

 "5.1 Bikes should not be used for more than 19 consecutive hours, this is the maximum period of use."
 [General Terms and Conditions (“GTC”)](https://app.mobymove.com/t-c.html)

-> **Assumption**: Due to lack of information and data, to calculate the duration rental time I am assuming that when a new bike rental starts the duration in _minutes_ will be calculated by:
+> **Assumption**: Due to lack of data, to calculate the duration rental time I am assuming that when a new bike rental starts the duration in _minutes_ will be calculated by:

 $$ (RentalDuration = LastGPSTime − LastRentalStart) $$